Follow this tutorial to configure your Mikrotik router with IKEv2 tunnel to Surfshark servers.

 Generate Policy: port strict

-Click Apply and OK.
-Close the window. - Now you will need to decide what to send via VPN.
-You can choose to route a specific device via VPN, or all devices connected to this network.
+You will need to decide what to send via the VPN.
+You can choose to route a specific device via the VPN or all devices connected to the network.

 /ip firewall address-list